kokoht/hacktivpress-kokoh/README.md

 | /category/:category     | GET    | find articles with this category                |

 ## How To Use The Program:
-npm install in client & server npm start on server npm run dev on client
+npm install in client & server, npm start on server, npm run dev on client